 It briefly describes what you can expect from certain filter types, and also has some handy, actionable tips for picking a filter you’ll be happy with.

-It’s a quick watch (just 2 and a half minutes–even a goldfish could watch it) and it’ll prepare you for what’s to come in the rest of this guide!
+It’s a quick watch (just two and a half minutes–even a goldfish could watch it), and it’ll prepare you for what’s to come in the rest of this guide!

 Which Aquarium Filter Is Best For My Tank?

 So how do you choose the right Aquarium Filter?

 You want to do your research up front, so you aren’t wasting time and money with multiple filters.
 We’ve done that part for you!

 Canister filters typically cost the most but are the most effective at all three types of filtration and best suited for larger tanks.
 An under gravel filter may be the cheapest way to go, but it requires the most amount of maintenance and only provides biological filtration.

 The money vs. maintenance tradeoff is just the beginning–the world of fish tank filters is full of tradeoffs and sacrifices (depending on how dramatic you are).

 This simple table can give you a quick idea of what you can expect from each type of aquarium filter.
 But this isn’t an exhaustive list–don’t assume all HOB filters or all canister filters are made equal.

 Additionally, there are two more considerations you should think about before you get a new filter for your aquarium.